 Elaina Frulla teaches in the English Department at Siena College in upstate New York.
 She enjoys teaching courses on early American literature, the short story, science fiction, film, and composition.
 She is also currently working on her dissertation on literary dialect and representations of foreign language speech in early American literature at the University at Albany.
 Elaina is a Pisces.

 Shelli Homer is an adjunct at community colleges in San Diego County.
 She researches African Diaspora literature, Southern literature, migration narratives and theories, and women’s and feminist texts.
 Her pedagogy is driven by inquiry, both at the course design stage and helping students develop their own lines of questioning.
 Shelli incorporates texts that play with form and genre to expose students to unfamiliar writing that challenges and expands their understandings of literature.
 She also creates various avenues within her courses for students to make decisions about class content and shape their learning environments.
 She is a Managing Editor of PALS.
 Find her on twitter @.

 Catherine Hostetter is the Instructional Support Specialist for the English department at Middlesex Community College in Middletown, Connecticut.
 Her current role focuses on providing support for developmental students through teaching noncredit workshops, serving as a supplemental instructor in embedded and intensive composition courses, and tutoring students.
 In addition to these responsibilities, she teaches one English 102: Composition and Literature course online each semester.
 Find her on twitter @chostetter7.

-Brianne Jaquette teaches English literature and culture at the Høgskulen på Vestlandet in Bergen, Norway.
+Brianne Jaquette teaches English literature and culture at Western Norway University of Applied Sciences in Bergen.
 Her research interests are nineteenth-American literature, women writers, and regionalism.
 You can also find her writing about pedagogy and Rhet/Comp.
 Her two main pedagogical goals are 1) to encourage students to see themselves at the center of their own learning 2) to contribute to an environment where individual courses/classroom experiences are not isolated events but part of a larger learning community.
 She is a Managing Editor of PALS.
 Find her on twitter @brjaquette.